 Price skimming is also common, whereby a service company will charge a premium for a high technology tool that produces significant benefits for the clients.
 Historically, this category has been dominated by smaller and niche service providers.
 However, in more complex applications, bigger integrated companies may be the only source.
 Due to the high R&D and G&A costs, integrated companies tend to price their services higher than smaller or niche service providers.

-Overall, this category has a very low price volatility for buyers.
+Overall, this category has a very low price volatility for buyers and expected to show an inflation level increase in 2018 and 2019.

 Key cost drivers are:

 - Maintenance costs.
 The reliability of remedial and repair tools is of high importance; hence, maintenance plays a key role.
 Following manufacturer QA/QC processes and inspection requirements is key.
 Any repair of the tools may require OEM facilities and engineers.
-The frequent calibration of equipment is critical, and in many occasions is very costly.
-Companies, especially smaller ones, can be tempted to compromise on recommended calibration intervals, but this in turn could lead to equipment failure.
+The frequent calibration of equipment is critical, and on many occasions is very costly.
+Companies, especially smaller ones, can be tempted to compromise on recommended calibration intervals, but this, in turn, could lead to equipment failure.

 - Pricing strategy.
 Manufacturers of intervention remedial and repair tools tend to provide better pricing to those service companies that provide bigger revenue to them.
 Hence, smaller and niche service providers can incur a higher purchasing cost for remedial and repair tools.